 - Maintain a cataract complications audit

 During this stage (usually spanning the OST3 to mid-way OST6 years), training ophthalmologists rotate through posts to receive mandatory training in the specific clinical skills related to the twelve SIAs.
-Trainees develop transferable surgical skills as they move between these specialty posts and continue to consolidate their cataract surgical skills.
+Residents develop transferable surgical skills as they move between these specialty posts and continue to consolidate their cataract surgical skills.
 Progression in cataract surgery is demonstrated by the completion of more complex procedures, a continuous cataract complications audit and formative assessments.
 Other surgical and procedural skills are also assessed formatively.
 Clinical knowledge is assessed by the final Part 2 FRCOphth examination.

 - Level 3 will generally range between 2.5 to 3.5 years.